Do the Heat Have Another Playoff Run in Them, or Has Their Bubble Burst?

 Riley has never been afraid to push all his chips into the middle if he feels a player is worth the gamble.
 However, it appears he is ready to hold on when it comes to his two aces, Jimmy Butler and Bam Adebayo, describing them as a “great core” in his end-of-season media conference after losing to the Bucks.

 Butler averaged 21.5 points per game in the regular season, a slight increase on his 2019-20 number (19.9).
 His three-point shot continues to be off (as in milk left in the fridge a week past its sell-by date off), but he feasts much closer to the basket.
 His average attempts in the restricted area finished up at 5.9, while he managed 3.9 in the paint (non-restricted area).
-It is surprising, then, to see his free throw attempts fall, though he set career-high marks for assists (7.1) and steals (2.08), showing his all-round value to Miami.
+It is surprising, then, to see his free throw attempts fall, though he set career-high marks for assists (7.1) and steals (2.08), showing his all-around value to Miami.